Meet Dr. Harpham

 Known for her personal blend of engaging stories and humor, Dr. Harpham has become a nationally recognized keynote speaker for survivorship conferences and celebrations, as well as medical Grand Rounds and medical symposiums.

-Dr. Harpham’s lymphoma is currently in remission, but aftereffects—including limited stamina—prevent her from returning to clinical medicine.
-In her free time she enjoys reading, playing her violin, visiting with her now-grown children and embracing life with her husband, Ted, professor and associate provost at the University of Texas at Dallas.
+Dr. Harpham’s lymphoma is currently in a longstanding remission.
+But aftereffects—including limited stamina—prevent her from returning to clinical medicine.
+In her free time she enjoys reading, playing her violin, visiting with her three grown children and embracing life with her husband, Ted, professor and associate provost at the University of Texas at Dallas.
 She looks forward to expanding her collection of commemorative thimbles, which represents all the cities in which she has done work to help patients become Healthy Survivors.